 Today, digital geospatial information provides far more value than just a simple map.
 It is an essential national information resource with proven societal, economic and environmental value that enables government systems and services, and national development initiatives, to be integrated using 'location' as a common and underpinning reference frame.
-With the development of hand-held devices and telecommunications technologies, we are already witnessing its use in important emerging services such as on-demand taxi services (Uber), accommodation (Airbnb) and retail (Amazon) - to name a few.
+With the development of hand-held devices and telecommunications technologies, we are already witnessing its use in important emerging services - Uber, Airbnb, Amazon, etc. - to name a few.